The Ultimate A-Z Glossary Of Beauty Terminology

 Dermatologically Tested

-Another one which sparks confusion, this term means the product has been reviewed by a dermatologist – someone who specialises in treating the skin, hair and/or nails – and is more often than not, approved by them for its efficacy and use on all skin types.
+This is a term which often sparks confusion, but simply means the product has been reviewed by a dermatologist – someone who specialises in treating the skin, hair and/or nails – and is more often than not approved by them for its efficacy and use on all skin types.

 Fermented Blends

-Fermented skin and beauty formulas are going to be big in 2023.
+Fermented skin and beauty formulas are going to be big this year.
 The idea is that the process of fermentation helps to break down ingredients into smaller, more concentrated molecules, meaning better product penetration and maximum potency.
-You’ll likely find fermented ingredients in essences and serums – both of which are thinner in texture.
-We recommend the SK-II Facial Treatment Essence, but expect to see a slew of new launches with ingredients like double-fermented rice and ginger kombucha – you can already find the latter in Fresh’s Treatment Essence.
+You’ll likely find fermented ingredients in essences and serums – both of which are thinner in texture for maximum impact.
+We recommend the SK-II Facial Treatment Essence, but also Drunk Elephant’s new Sweet Biome Fermented Sake Spray which is brilliant for soothing and alleviating discomfort.

 Growth Factors